São Raimundo das Mangabeiras: Library

 The city has a municipal public library: the Maria Salomé da Silva Moura Library.

 IFMA

-The agricultural school, which preceded the Institute, was requested by the federal deputy Cléber Verde, of the PRB, in 2007.
-With the approval of the law that transformed the agrotechniques in the Federal Institutes, the municipality was contemplated with a campus.
-The IFMA - Federal Institute of Science and Technology of Maranhão - was instituted in the Campus of São Raimundo das Mangabeiras through the current President of TCU, Minister Raimundo Carreiro, who was honored by the institution that gave his name to the library Of the Institute.
-The IFMA was a regional lever in the parameters of education in the secondary, technical and superior education until then lacking in the city.
-With this, the flow of immigrant students increased so much that in 2016, approximately 50% of the students were from surrounding cities.
+The agricultural school, which preceded the Institute, was requested by the federal deputy Cléber Verde of the PRB in 2007.
+With the approval of the law that transformed agrotechniques at the Federal Institutes, the municipality was contemplated for a campus.
+The IFMA - Federal Institute of Science and Technology of Maranhão - was instituted on the Campus of São Raimundo das Mangabeiras through the current President of the TCU, Minister Raimundo Carreiro, who was honored by the institution that gave his name to the institution's library.
+The IFMA was a regional lever in the parameters of education in secondary, technical, and higher education, until then lacking in the city.
+With this, the flow of immigrant students increased so much that, in 2016, approximately 50% of students were from surrounding cities.